Ensure a planner is working hard for you, not just looking after their own interests – Choice magazine, January/February 2003

 Thank you very much for reading through Financial Freedom for Gens X and Y, and please help me to improve the course by giving me some feedback by clicking on the “Ask a question” tab on the top right.

-If you liked this course and thought it was worthwhile and good value for money, please send the link for Financial Freedom For Gens X and Y to all your friends.
+If you liked this course and thought it was worthwhile, please send the link for Financial Freedom For Gens X and Y to all your friends.
 Actually, send it to all your Facebook friends, that way you send it to people you like, as well as those you work with.
 If you didn’t like it, please let me know why.

 Your homework (“Homework!
 You can’t be serious!”
-I hear you cry) is to do the things on your list of goals.
+I hear you cry) is to achieve the things on your list of goals.